• Skip to primary navigation

 It is practical for dinner parties as you can prepare the rice and the filling the day before, and compose and bake the Timbale just before your party.

-It can be served as a main dish and if you have a nice shaped tin, it will intrigue your guests when served at the dinner table.
+It can be served as a main dish and if you have a nicely shaped tin, it will intrigue your guests when served at the dinner table.
 Open the timbale and a nice filling of melted cheese, sauce or even meat will appear.

 slice of rice timbale